 When you climb that mountain, land that jump or are on your way to becoming the next American Ninja Warrior, there is just nothing else like that feeling of self-accomplishment.
 Links have been found between action/extreme sports and higher levels of self-confidence.
 The excitement can be contagious, and all the good feelings can carry over to your daily life.
 Maybe you finally caught the perfect wave or landed the ultimate kickflip.
 Whatever it may be, the achievements you make in your performance (no matter how small) can leave you feeling assured of yourself and optimistic about life.

 Not only are they more fun than more standard exercise routines, but action sports also tend to burn more calories.
 Usually, these activities take a lot of effort, and there are a lot of coordinated movements happening at once.
 This uses up more calories, engages multiple muscle groups, and usually, aspects of aerobic exercise are involved.
 Over time these sports can increase endurance and heighten overall fitness help you meet the different levels of conditioning that need to be accomplished to be able to perform certain movements or develop specific skills related to these high-intensity sports.
 The degree of effort of particular activities will determine how many calories you burn, so some action sports will have higher energy demands than others.

-Many action sports depend on good balance to avoid getting injured or having bad accidents, so you’ll naturally improve your balancing abilities over time.
-Whether it’s from tottering on a ledge or riding a skateboard, surfboard, or snowboard, these sports enhance your balance and rely on a stabilized equilibrium.
-Strengthening certain muscle groups, such as your core or leg muscles, can train your body to have better balance.
-Learning to shift your weight just right on a mountain bike, rollerblades, or any kind of board, demands that you have good balance, and the more you practice, the better it will get.
+Many action sports depend on steadiness to avoid getting injured or having bad accidents, so you’ll naturally refine your steadiness over time.
+Whether it’s from tottering on a ledge or riding a skateboard, surfboard, or snowboard, these sports enhance your footing and rely on a stabilized equilibrium.
+Strengthening certain muscle groups, such as your core or leg muscles, can train your body to have stability.
+Learning to shift your weight just right on a mountain bike, rollerblades, or any kind of board, demands an ability to stabilize your feet, and the more you practice, the better it will get.